Electromagnetic Source Imaging via a Data-Synthesis-Based Convolutional Encoder-Decoder Network: Introduction

-Since artificial neural networks can be used to find complicated mathematical maps, some prior studies utilized artificial neural network methods to solve the dipoles fitting problem \cite{abeyratne1991artificial,van2000eeg,yuasa1998eeg,abeyratne2001eeg}.
-But only one or two dipoles fitting can be solved due to the difficulty of optimizing the neural network.
-Because of the development of deep learning in recent years \cite{goodfellow2016deep}, deep neural networks can now automatically learn the mapping between inputs and outputs through large-scale training sets, in which the mapping is ultimately represented by stacked nonlinear layers.
-Thus, deep neutal networks could be a potential new solution for the ESI problem.
-Recently, the source imaging framework network (SIFNet)\cite{Sun2020sifnet} was proposed in an attempt to transform the ESI inverse problem into a supervised multiclassification task.
-After the brain source space is modeled as different interconnected regions, a residual-block-based classification network can be succesfully trained using the generated training set, in which each training label is a one-hot vector representing the activation state of each region.
-However, SIFNet exploits the signal's temporal properties only in the data generation and overlooks the estimation of the temporal information of the source in inverse imaging.
+The aforementioned approaches attempt to solve the inverse problem in a direct manner that use varying forms of prior assumptions to constrain the solution space of the optimization problem.
+From a machine learning perspective, since there is no labeled data involved to train the underlying models, these approaches can also be viewed as unsupervised learning methods.
+However, prior information regarding source signals is enforced via constraints often adopted to enable mathematical tractability yet may not accurately reflect the actual source configurations.
+Moreover, computational complexity may be increased considerably with more accurate modeling analysis\cite{arridge2019solving}.
+For the purpose of learning the mapping from the sensor to the source space, some prior studies employed artificial neural networks to solve the dipole fitting problem \cite{abeyratne1991artificial,van2000eeg,yuasa1998eeg,abeyratne2001eeg}, which assumes a small number of dipole sources are activated.
+Nonetheless, the problem is tractable only for one or two dipoles due to the difficulty of optimizing the neural network with more dipoles.
+Thanks to the rapid development of deep learning in recent years \cite{goodfellow2016deep}, deep neural networks are now capable of learning sophisticated mappings through large-scale training sets for distributed ESI, in which the mappings are represented by stacked nonlinear layers.
+Thus, deep neural networks may serve as a potential new solution for the ESI problem.
+Recently, the source imaging framework network (SIFNet)\cite{Sun2020sifnet} was proposed in an attempt to convert the ESI inverse problem to a multi-classification problem, which falls in the realm of supervised learning.
+Specifically, after modeling the source space as a series of interconnected regions, a residual-block-based classification network can be successfully trained via the generated training set, where a binary training label is determined at each region to indicate its state (active or inactive).
+As such, SIFNet is not able to yield estimates of source time series, which nonetheless may provide critical information in many basic or translational studies.
+Edge Sparse Basis Network (ESBN)\cite{wei2021edge} treats source activities as independently and identically distributed (IID) samples and builds a regression model to estimate the amplitude of source separately at each time point.
+Accordingly, its data synthesis stage generates IID samples whose amplitudes are randomly sampled from Gaussian distribution and dose not simulate data with temporal dynamics.